hashicorp/terraform-provider-google/website/docs/r/clouddeploy_target.html.markdown

 * `artifact_storage` -
   (Optional)
   Optional.
 Cloud Storage location in which to store execution outputs.
 This can either be a bucket ("gs://my-bucket") or a path within a bucket ("gs://my-bucket/my-dir").
 If unspecified, a default bucket located in the same region will be used.

+* `execution_timeout` -
+  (Optional)
+  Optional.
+Execution timeout for a Cloud Build Execution.
+This must be between 10m and 24h in seconds format.
+If unspecified, a default timeout of 1h is used.

 * `service_account` -
   (Optional)